Nathan Ralph: Woking

 On 3 August 2016, Ralph signed a one-year contract with Woking.
 On 6 August 2016, Ralph made his Woking debut in a 3–1 home defeat against Lincoln City, playing the full 90 minutes.
 Three days later, Ralph went onto score his first Woking goal in a 2–2 draw with Solihull Moors.
 On 15 June 2017, Ralph signed a new one-year deal for the 2017–18 campaign.

 Dundee

 On 31 May 2018, Ralph signed a two-year deal with Scottish Premiership side Dundee.
 He won the club's player of the year award for 2018/19, but they were relegated.
 Ralph then exercised a clause in his contract that allowed him to become a free agent.

 Southend United

 Southend United signed Ralph to a two-year contract, with an option for a third year, in July 2019.
 He scored his first goal for Southend when he scored in an EFL Trophy tie against AFC Wimbledon on 13 November 2019.
 He dislocated his shoulder in December.

+In December 2023, Ralph signed a contract extension with Southend until the summer of 2025, again with the possibility of a 1 year extension having become club captain during his time there.

+In June 2025, Ralph triggered an automatic 1 year extension keeping him at Southend until June 2026.